Residency by Investment in Slovenia - We Provide Professional Legal Assistance in 2023

 It is also worth knowing that those will enter the available investment program, the one which requires an investment of EUR 50,000, will have the right of bringing in this country their close family members, provided that the visa application is successful.
 The family members will receive temporary residence which can be transformed into a permanent residence, as long as the family members will meet the required criteria.

-What are the main steps in opening a Slovenian company?
+What are the main steps in opening a Slovenian company in 2023?